laytenter/Insider-London/_posts/2015-03-20-10-london-buildings-that-never-were-numbers-6-to-10.md

 ---
+title: '10 London buildings that never were: Numbers 6 to 10'
+date: '2015-03-20 10:30:03'
+categories:
+- blog
+- Green London
+- Modern Architecture
+- Quirky, weird and bizarre London
+- Sustainable Architecture
 id: 24920
-title: '10 London buildings that never were: Numbers 6 to 10'
-date: 2015-03-20T10:30:03+00:00
 author: london75
 layout: post
 guid: http://www.insider-london.co.uk/?p=24920
-permalink: /10-london-buildings-that-never-were-numbers-6-to-10/
+permalink: "/10-london-buildings-that-never-were-numbers-6-to-10/"
 s4_url2s:
 -
 s4_image2s:
 -
 s4_ctitle:
 -
 s4_cdes:
 -
-categories:
-  - blog
-  - Green London
-  - Modern Architecture
-  - Quirky, weird and bizarre London
-  - Sustainable Architecture
 tags:
 - architecture
 - Battersea Power Station
 - City of London
 - London
 - modern architecture
-  - "St Paul's Cathedral"
+- St Paul's Cathedral
 - unbuilt
 - wren
+slug: 10-london-buildings-that-never-were-numbers-6-to-10

 ---
 Last week, we took you on a whirlwind tour of five London architectural projects that never came to fruition &#8211; <a href="http://www.insider-london.co.uk/?p=24901" target="_blank">you can see the list here</a>.
 But London&#8217;s history contains so many, many more, so today we&#8217;re back to show you a further five.